 In all the years I’ve been working as a hormonal health expert, I’ve met very few people who haven't dealt with one major problem: bloating.
-Just about every menstruating person I've talked to has skipped a party, canceled a date, or missed out on another out-of-the-house event because their stomach felt like a full-blown balloon.
+Just about every person with a menstrual cycle I've talked to has skipped a party, canceled a date, or missed out on another out-of-the-house event because their stomach felt like a full-blown balloon during menstruation.
 And this isn't just a superficial issue—bloating can hurt, and it is almost always accompanied by a constellation of other upsetting symptoms like intense PMS, acne, migraines, mood swings, and sleep disruptions.

 What kind of period bloat do you have?

 I want you to be able to treat your bloating with laser focus, so let's first identify which type of bloating you have during your luteal phase—the 10 days before your period starts.
 These are patterns I have found through more than a decade of counseling women and menstruating people:

 1. Estrogen-overload water weight.

 Estrogen can cause salt and water to be retained in the tissues1.
 Many women have too much estrogen relative to deficient levels of progesterone.
 This is likely your bloating type if you have pre-existing hormonal imbalances like fibroids, endometriosis2, PCOS, ovarian cysts, PMS, or difficult perimenopause.
 You have what is referred to as "estrogen dominance," and during the luteal phase (PMS week), especially high levels of estrogen are associated with bloating.

 How to solve it: Help your body during your luteal phase metabolize excess estrogen—make an estrogen-flushing juice from carrot, beet, celery, and lemon; eat dark leafy greens, legumes, flax; reduce animal protein and dairy; and supplement to support liver function with the mother of all antioxidants, glutathione, and vitamin C.